voedger/voedger-internals/server/design/sequences.md

   // ...
 }

+// batcher processes a batch of sequence values and writes maximum values to storage.
+//
 // Flow:
 // - Build maxValues: max Number for each SeqValue.Key
 // - Write maxValues using s.params.SeqStorage.WriteValues()